vatsalunadkat/VatsalUnadkat/README.md

 ### Hi there, I'm Vatsal Unadkat

-- 🔭 Studing B.Tech in Computer Enginnering at College of Engineering, Pune
+- 🔭 Studied B.Tech in Computer Enginnering at College of Engineering, Pune
-- 🌱 Currently learning new concepts about Data Science
+- 🌱 Currently training to be a full stack developer
-- 🥅 2020 Goals: Contribute to any one Open Source project
+- 🥅 2021 Goals: Contribute to any one Open Source project

 ### Connect with me: